Vladimir-G4/Vladimir-G4/README.md

   ### Hi there 👋

    ✏️ Computer Science at The New Jersey Institute of Technology '23
-   💻 Incoming Full Stack Engineer Intern at Fidelity
-   🔭 I’m currently working on a wishlist extension for Etsy (made with JavaScript & HTML)
-   💡 Fluent: Java, Python, SQL | Basic: JavaScript, HTML, C++
+   💻 Front-end Developer
+   🔭 Currently working on an NFT marketplace on the upcoming Sui blockchain 💡 Fluent: Java, Python, ReactJS, VueJS, TypeScript

    ☑️ LinkedIn - /in/vladimir-gutierrez